zsparal/api-documentation/source/reference/reseller-api/guides/result-codes.rst

    * - ``32``

      - Access denied.
-The account is already claimed an other partner.
+The account is already claimed by another partner.

    * - ``95``